oculairmedia/Claudecode-graphiti-hook/README.md

-# Claude Code Graphiti Hook - Enhanced Version
+# Claude Code Graphiti Hook - Enhanced Version with Session Summaries

-This integration allows Claude Code to automatically send conversation data to a Graphiti knowledge graph, enabling AI agents to access and learn from Claude's development sessions WITH full conversation context.
+This integration allows Claude Code to automatically send conversation data to a Graphiti knowledge graph, enabling AI agents to access and learn from Claude's development sessions WITH full conversation context and session summaries.

 ## Overview